Davichet-e/BlackJack-TypeScript/README.md

 # Run it
 To run this application, run `tsc && node BlackJack.js` in your terminal

+# Bugs
+For unknown reasons, sometimes this error`TypeError: Cannot read property '_aces' of undefined` occur, just run it again until it works

 # Shoutouts
 This implementation would not have been possible without <a href="https://www.npmjs.com/package/readline-sync">readline-sync</a> package of @anseki